This site requires a more recent version of Adobe Flash Player to function properly.

 - Core DRAM ASP: We forecast DRAM ASP for Micron to decline from $0.66 per gigabit in 2015 to $0.25 per gigabit by the end of our forecast period.
 Even a slight variation from our estimate can lead to a significant upside/ downside in our price estimate for Micron.
 One of the reasons for the slowdown in decline could be the ongoing consolidation in the industry as well as renewed demand from new technology and consumer devices.
 On the other hand, a continuous decline in PC shipments and/or higher competition in the DRAM market can accelerate the rate of DRAM price decline.

-- Core DRAM Market share: We forecast Micron's market share in core DRAM to increase from 19.8% in 2013 to 28.7% by the end of our forecast period.
+- Core DRAM Market share: We forecast Micron's market share in core DRAM to increase from 28.8% in 2014 to 29.7% by the end of our forecast period.
 There will be an approximate 10% downside to our price estimate if the market share declines to 24%.
 On the other hand, there will be a 10% upside if Micron's market share reaches 35%.
 The reasons for a higher market share can be the acquisition of a competitor or the introduction of more cost competitive products.
 A delay in introducing new technologies by Micron could give its competitors an edge in innovation and pricing, leading to a decline in Micron's market share.

 - NAND flash ASP: We forecast Micron's NAND ASP to decline from $0.53 per gigabyte in 2015 to $0.17 per gigabyte by the end of our forecast period.
 Even a marginal variation from our estimate will lead to a significant upside/ downside in our valuation for Micron.